The Charleston Museum celebrates 250th anniversary

 CHARLESTON, S.C.
-(WCBD) – Hundreds attended the Charleston Museum’s 250th anniversary celebration to commemorate this historic milestone.
+(WCBD) – Hundreds attended the Charleston Museum’s 250th-anniversary celebration to commemorate its historic milestone.

 “We have over 2.4 million objects in our collection,” Carl Borick, director of The Charleston Museum, said.
 “It’s the largest collection of South Carolina materials known, even larger than the State Museum in Columbia.”